Lugaga/Linux_Fundamentals_Excercise/README.md

     5. Installing and Mounting Kali Linux to VM

     6. How to Full Screen VM in VirtualBox (Host+F), Host=Right_CTRL_Key.
-    7. Download Exercise Files
+    7. How to Open the Terminal
-    8. How to Open the Terminal
+    8. Most Common Directories in Linux
-    9. Most Common Directories in Linux
+    9. Directory Structure
-    10. Directory Structure
+    10. Let's do the exercise.

     11. Common `Linux` Commands You should be using on the Daily
     12. Finding Help with Commands